skrattaren/apf.rst/apf.rst

 - [p.
 76/70] "[...] his chair at the foot of the steps leading up to the throne, [...]"

-  In Tolkien's "`The Lord of the Rings`_", the Stewards of Gondor also sat on a chair on the steps below the real throne, awaiting the return of the king.
+  In Tolkien's **The Lord of the Rings**, the Stewards of Gondor also sat on a chair on the steps below the real throne, awaiting the return of the king.
 The prophecy in that case also included a magic sword, although Tolkien neglects to make any mention of a strawberry-shaped birthmark.

-  Other occurrences of the legend can be found in Robert Jordan's "`The Wheel of Time`_" epic fantasy series, in Raymond E. Feist's "`Prince of the Blood`_", and in David Eddings' "Belgariad_" quintet.
+  Other occurrences of the legend can be found in Robert Jordan's **The Wheel of Time** epic fantasy series, in Raymond E. Feist's **Prince of the Blood**, and in David Eddings' **Belgariad** quintet.

   This is undoubtedly one of those cases where everybody is drawing on a much older idea.
 Legends about kings, swords and birthmarks are of course